Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 # Step 4: Preselect Known Actions – à la Timinator

 Because I have limited the actions to only what is possible, no preselection is done.
-Algorithm X has no choice but to select the appropriate action to include the prefilled numbers as part of the full solution.
+Algorithm X has no choice but to select the appropriate actions to include the prefilled numbers as part of the solution.

 # Step 5: Generate Solutions – à la Ali Assaf